UNE project to connect AgTech start-ups with global markets

 The $23 million Incubator Support program enables new and existing incubators and accelerators to access up to $500,000 in matched funding to improve the commercial prospects of start-up businesses and develop Australia’s innovation system.

-Since its launch, the Incubator Support Programme has awarded almost $6.3 million to 15 new and existing incubators across Australia.
+Since its launch, the Incubator Support Programme has awarded over $11.6 million to 29 new and existing incubators across Australia.

 For more information, including how to apply for an Incubator Support initiative grant, click here.